ThomasGesseyJones/DARA_21cm_Signal_Simulation/README.md

 Finally, I would like to thank [Christian Kirkham](https://beta-decay.github.io/) for his testing of this workbook and his invaluable feedback.

-If you have any feedback on the workbook or would like to contribute to it feel free to contact me at tg400@cam.ac.uk or open a pull request on the Github repository where this workbook is hosted.

 ## Contact